-Core: Apply principles of professional practice to work in the financial services industry; Administer an intestate estate; Prepare a will; Administer a complex estate; Administer a trust dealing with complex matters; Establish powers of attorney or financial administration order; Administer powers of attorney or financial administration orders.
-Electives: Make decisions in a legal context; Participate in negotiations; Resolve disputes; Establish entitlements to an intestate estate; Administer a non-complex trust; plus more.
+Core: Apply principles of professional practice to work in the financial services industry; Prepare a will; Administer a complex estate; Administer a trust dealing with complex matters; plus more.
+Electives: Address customer needs; Resolve disputes; plus more.

-About Western Sydney UniversityFounded in 1989, Western Sydney University is ranked in the top 100 young universities in the world.
-Over 70 percent of the University's assessed research has been ranked at world class or better.
+About Western Sydney UniversityFounded in 1989, Western Sydney University is ranked in the top 3 per cent of universities in the world.
+Over 70 per cent of the University's assessed research has been ranked at world class or better.

-The University has four research institutes: the Hawkesbury Institute for the Environment, the Institute for Infrastructure Engineering, Institute for Culture and Society and the MARCS Institute for Brain, Behaviour and Development.
+The University is home to several research institutes, including the Hawkesbury Institute for the Environment, the Institute for Culture and Society, the MARCS Institute for Brain, Behaviour and Development, Australia-China Institute for Arts and Culture and the Translational Health Research Institute.
 Each institute enhances the University's research strengths and expertise in areas such as climate change, water conservation, smart engineering, the changing social landscape and human-machine communication.